CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

   per SNP position.
 Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.

+* ``snp_distance_pairwise.tsv`` : contains the pairwise SNP distance between all pairs of samples.
+The file is tab-separated, with a header row and three columns identifing the two sequences and their distance.

+* ``snp_distance_matrix.tsv`` : contains a matrix of the SNP distances between all pairs of samples.
+The file is tab-separated, with a header row and rows and columns for all samples.

 * ``snpma.vcf`` : contains the merged multi-sample VCF file identifying the positions and snps for all samples.